veertuinc/anka-docs/content/en/docs/Anka Virtualization/uninstalling.md

 -f|--force			Force mode (do not ask user confirmation) -h|--help			Show this message
 ```
-> Uninstall doesn't remove the license.
-To remove license execute `sudo anka license remove` before uninstalling.
-Make a note of the fulfillment id that is displayed in the output of `sudo anka license remove`.

 # Moving license from one host to another